-As part of this MPPR, data collected by the Coalition through September 2018 were evaluated to assess the necessity for any new Management Plan requirements.
+As part of this MPPR, data collected by the Coalition through September 2019 were evaluated to assess the necessity for any new Management Plan requirements.
 Requirements for new Management Plan elements were based on observations of more than one exceedance in a three-year period, as required by the WDR.
 Proposed tasks and schedules to implement new Management Plan elements were developed, if necessary.
 If modifications to the existing scope or schedule for implementation of an approved Management Plan were proposed, then these changes are also described herein, if necessary.
-One new Management Plan was triggered as the result of ILRP Trigger Limit exceedances observed in Coalition monitoring conducted from October 2017 through September 2018.
-The Management Plan triggered was for pH in Lower Lassen Creek (Goose Lake Subwatershed).
-Because the Regional Water Board is still reviewing the Coalition's analysis of its DO and pH data submitted in July 2018, and has yet to provide the Coalition with recommendations or strategies to limit exceedances of these two water quality parameters in receiving waters, no immediate management practices will be implemented in the Lower Lassen Creek drainage in response to these new Management Plans.
+Three new Management Plans were triggered as the result of ILRP Trigger Limit exceedances observed in Coalition monitoring conducted from October 2018 through September 2019.
+Among the three Management Plans triggered during the 2019 monitoring year, one is defined as high priority (sediment toxicity) and two are defined as low priority (pH, E. coli), as per the Coalition's Comprehensive Surface Water Quality Management Plan (SVWQC 2016).